build_images.sh

 ci/build_images.sh nodejs-20

-# Build specific variant only
+# Build specific distro/variant only

-ci/build_images.sh nginx/builder
+ci/build_images.sh nginx/rawhide/builder

-ci/build_images.sh nodejs-20/default
+ci/build_images.sh nodejs-20/hummingbird/default

 # Build multiple image groups at once